A TRANSFORMATION THAT LASTS

 Train Local Influencers

-Trained in water access, sanitation and hygiene practices (WASH), local influencers travel to each home, helping their neighbors adopt simple, life-saving health practices and helping to maintain these practices over time.
+Trained in water, sanitation and hygiene (WASH) practices, local influencers travel to each home, helping their neighbors adopt simple, life-saving health practices and help to maintain these practices over time.

 Respected leaders in the community are invited to become part of a Water Committee.
-The committee monitors proper use of the water point and collects user fees to store in a bank account for necessary maintenance and repairs.
+The committee monitors proper use of the water point and collects user fees which are saved for necessary maintenance and repairs.

 Communities contribute to the cost of the water source (up to 15%) through labor, materials, or funds.
-Afterwards, the committee oversees monthly household payments to deposit in a savings account to pay for future well maintenance and repair.
+Afterwards, the Water Committee oversees monthly household payments for future well maintenance and repair.

-For five years following water point completion, local staff monitor each water point in every country of operation.
-They ensure that safe water continues to flow long after Lifewater leaves the villages.
+For five years following project completion, local staff monitor water points and open defecation free maintenance in every country of operation.

 In 2019, Lifewater launched a maintenance program called Water Works.
 The Water Works team collects monthly payments from every village, guaranteeing regular maintenance and timely repairs.
 The program is currently being piloted in two districts in Uganda.